wetdog/scatter-sounds/README.md

 6. Generate the spritesheet image, the sprite clip, and the projections file.

 The generated files are stored in the data folder of the project, once they are generated you can pass as url argument the name of your dataset and it will be rendered.

+Note: Remember that the space that is rendered in the page is a projection into 3 components that uses either UMAP(default) or T-SNE with it's advantages and caveats.
+Please read [Understanding UMAP](https://pair-code.github.io/understanding-umap/) and [How to Use t-SNE Effectively](https://distill.pub/2016/misread-tsne/)